TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 # Particle Picking by Template Matching

-> "Template matching is a technique in digital image processing for finding small parts of an image which match a template image"
-    --Wikipedia, 2025

 ## Create boundary masks of your tomograms

 To restrict particle extraction (or detection) to your lamella only, and not the entire tomogram, you might want to use a "slab mask" or a boundary mask.
 This is particularly useful on difficult targets no minimize the amount of false positive picks.